Sport for everyone

 Sport captivates us and stirs our passion and emotions.
 Sport unites people regardless of their language, culture or background.
 Sport is a public service.

-Sport is rooted in society and forms part of SRG’s public service mandate.
+Sport is firmly rooted in society and is part of SRG's public service mandate.

-45 SRG and tpc staff members will produce the world signal
+45 SRG employees are producing the world signal

 [Translate to Englisch:] Schwingen